 This is a broad-based programme for anyone interested in developing multidisciplinary skills within the animal management and wildlife conservation areas.
 It is also for people already working in the industry who wish to enhance their career prospects.
 Experienced staff support your studies with the use of the extensive animal management collection at the Cannington campus alongside visits to external environments such Steart Marshes (WWT).

 In addition, links with industry are maintained through work-based learning placements and projects.
 Importantly you will be able to develop a wide range of practical skills such as behavioural monitoring, environmental/species surveying and captive enclosure management in order that you may be able to contribute to a range of management and conservation situations.

 • Ecological Principles & Habitat Management

 • Visitor Management & Eco Tourism

 For more information about regulations and policies relevant to studying with the Open University please visit our Wider Information Set page.

 Teaching and Assessment

-On successful completion of this course learners have the opportunity to progress onto the BSc (Hons) Animal Management & Wildlife Conservation degree top-up which can be studied at University Centre Somerset, validated by the Open University or learners can choose to study further at a university of choice.
+On successful completion of this course learners have the opportunity to progress onto the BSc (Hons) Animal Management and Wildlife Conservation Top-up which can be studied at University Centre Somerset by The Open University or undertake further study at a university of choice.